sivaprasadg2/Sensor-Interfacing-with-Raspberry-Pi-5-using-Sense-HAT/README.md

 5. Format the data output using Python string formatting.
 6. Display the data in the terminal using the print() function.
 7. Delay the next reading using time.sleep(2) to avoid flooding the output.
+## 3 Result
+Real-time environmental data was measured printed in the terminal at 2-second intervals.
+The LED matrix displayed the message as expected.